rif/imgdup/README.md

 pip install imgdup

-or clone the repo and run imgdup.py command directly
+or clone the repo and run imgdup.py file directly

 Usage
 -----